hayaa123/LTUC-website-documentation/documents/adding_pages.md

-# adding pages
+# adding child pages to your website

 to add page to your website

 ***for example add a scholarship page (as a child page) into the school page***

-1- you should go to pages in the sude nav
+1- you should go to pages in the side nav

 2- click on your website